Qonfused/OCE-Build/docs/schema.md

 The boot chime will not play if the system amplifier gain level in the `SystemAudioVolumeDB` NVRAM variable is lower than this.

-*Note 1*: This setting is designed to save unecessary pauses due to audio setup at inaudible volume levels, when no sound will be heard anyway.
+*Note 1*: This setting is designed to save unnecessary pauses due to audio setup at inaudible volume levels, when no sound will be heard anyway.
 Whether there are inaudible volume levels depends on the hardware.
 On some hardware (including Apple) the audio values are well enough matched to the hardware that the lowest volume levels available are very quiet but audible, whereas on some other hardware combinations, the lowest part of the volume range may not be audible at all.

 *Note 2*: See `MaximumGain` for an explanation of decibel volume levels.